Logende/GraphQLQueryNameConsistency/dataset_generator/README.md

 Execute
 `python3 dataset_generator/generate_negative_dataset.py`

-This will randomly mix up name-query pairs of the positive dataset and put the results into a new file `dataset_neg_json`.
+This will randomly mix up name-query pairs of the positive dataset and put the results into a new file `collected_datasets/dataset_neg_json`.
 The length of the negative dataset will be the same as the length of the positive dataset.

 ## Splitting into train, validation and test
-TODO: write this

-TODO:
-To queries add: file path, repo name, commit ID
+Finally, execute
+`python3 dataset_generator/combine_and_split_datasets.py`

+This will load all generated datasets from the `collected_datasets` folder.
+It will differentiate between positive and negative datasets.
+The positive (or negative) datasets are then merged and then split into 80% training dataset, 10% validation dataset and 10% test dataset.
+The results are persisted under the folder `final_datasets`.